 - Intend to give your dog the cheapest dog food you can find

-- Have been diagnosed with pet allergy
+- Have been diagnosed with a pet allergy

 - The German Shepherd Rottweiler Mix – Breed Guide – Animal Corner